 Purkayev’s 2nd Far East Front had a supporting role, and its objectives were Harbin and Tsitsihar as well as the prevention of an orderly withdrawal to the south by the Japanese forces.
 Once the 1st Far East Front and Trans-Baikal Front had captured Changchun, the 2nd Far East Front was to attack the Liaotung peninsula and seize Port Arthur (now Lushun).

 The Japanese defence was vested in General Otozo Yamada’s Kwantung Army, which was the major part of the Japanese occupation forces in Manchuria and Korea.
-The Kwantung Army comprised two area armies and two independent armies in the form of General Seiichi Kita’s 1st Area Army in north-eastern Manchukuo and comprising Lieutenant General Keisaku Murakami’s 3rd Army and Lieutenant General Noritsune Shimizu’s 5th Army; General Jun Ushiroku’s 3rd Area Army in south-western Manchukuo and comprising Lieutenant General Shojiro Iida’s 30th Army and Lieutenant General Yoshio Hongo’s 44th Army; Lieutenant General Uemura Mikio’s independent 4th Army responsible for northern Manchuria; and Lieutenant General Senichi Kushibuchi’s independent 34th Army responsible for the areas between the 3rd and 17th Area Armies.
+The Kwantung Army comprised two area armies and two independent armies in the form of General Seiichi Kita’s 1st Area Army in north-eastern Manchukuo and comprising Lieutenant General Keisaku Murakami’s 3rd Army and Lieutenant General Noritsune Shimizu’s 5th Army; General Jun Ushiroku’s 3rd Area Army in south-western Manchukuo and comprising Lieutenant General Shojiro Iida’s 30th Army and Lieutenant General Yoshio Hongo’s 44th Army; Lieutenant General Uemura Mikio’s independent 4th Army responsible for northern Manchuria; and Lieutenant General Senichi Kushibuchi’s independent 34th Army responsible for the areas between the 3rd Area Army and the 17th Area Armies.
 There were also the Kwantung Defence Army responsible for Inner Mongolia, and Lieutenant General Yoshio Kozuki’s 17th Area Army responsible for Korea but assigned to the Kwantung Army just before the launch of the Soviet offensive but unable to play any effective role in the defence of Manchuria.
 The defence of southern Sakhalin and the Kurile islands group was vested in Lieutenant General Kiichiro Higuchi’s 5th Area Army.

 Equivalent to a western army, each area army had headquarters units and formations attached directly to the area army, in addition to the field armies each equivalent to a western corps.